Pickering-Lab/EnderScope/README.md

 # EnderScope
 The EnderScope is a low-cost scanning microscope, based on the mechanics of the ubiquitous 3D printer, the **Ender 3 Pro**.
 The hotend of the printer is replaced with an optics module, allowing for the reliable and well calibrated motion system of the 3D printer to be used for automated scanning over a large area.

+The EnderScope is capable of both reflected light and fluorescence imaging.
+In both configurations we aimed to make the design as simple and as cost effective as possible, for example, by using low-cost LEDs (neopixel LED ring) for illumination and lighting gels as emission filters.

+**Important to make it low-cost, accessible and easy to build and use**

 <a href="#logo" name="logo"><img src="./Images/1684355823779.jpg" width="800"></a>

 ## How to Build Your Own EnderScope!